 - Deloitte (acquired Monitor Group)

 - PwC (acquired Booz & Company and rebranded it as Strategy&)

 - Ernst & Young (acquired the Parthenon Group)

 A lot of people ask what the difference between strategy and management consulting.
 Strategy consulting is simply a subset and type of consulting that fits under the broader management consulting umbrella.
 The MBB and Big 4 all provide strategy consulting, and this service is the most prestigious of all types of consulting.
 Here are some firms that focus on different types of strategy:

 - Roland Berger

 Management consulting is a very rewarding career, but it’s not for everybody.
 We trust that this article gave insight into what management consulting is, and its pros and cons.
-If the day to day activities of a management consultant sound interesting to you, feel free to reach out to our team to find out more of what it would take to land a career in consulting!
+If the day to day activities of a management consultant sound interesting to you, reach out to our team to find out more of what it will take to land a career in consulting!